Flagstudio/nova-admin-bar/README.md

 `{!!
 AdminBar::generate() !!}`

-To set model for editing use this code before generate admin bar:
+To set model for generate edit and view links use this code before generate admin bar:

 `{{ AdminBar::setModel($post) }}`

 You can specify resource name for model if it named differently

 `{{ AdminBar::setResource('PostResource') }}`

+You can also use set resource without setting model to generate link to resource index page.